 DDoS: A Distributed Denial of Service (DDoS) attack is essentially a flood of requests hitting your website from many different locations.
 The attackers' intent is to deny your real customers access to your website by taking up all the resource your website has to serve those customers.
 DDoS is differentiated from a DoS (Denial of Service) attack by its distributed nature.

 A DDoS attack will be launched from many locations rather than one or a few locations.

-DDoS is a more difficult form of attack to deal with than DoS attack due to its distributed nature, which makes it harder to diagnose and block the attack.
-Indeed, many ecommerce websites who experience a sudden rush of genuine shoppers to their website mistake the symptoms of too many customers as a DDoS attack (or vice versa).
+DDoS is a more difficult form of attack to deal with than a DoS attack due to its distributed nature, which makes it harder to diagnose and block the attack.
+Indeed, many e-commerce websites who experience a sudden rush of genuine shoppers to their website mistake the symptoms of too many customers as a DDoS attack (or vice versa).

 Both genuine traffic increases and DDoS attacks are essentially a problem of too many requests hitting your website at once, and both result in insufficient resource being available to process many (if any) legitimate customer requests.

 OWASP Top Ten: The Open Web Application Security Project (OWASP) publishes and maintains a list of the most common attacks against websites.
-These types of attacks can and have been instigated against Magento websites.
-While a number of these styles of attacks are not necessarily directly related to maintaining or improving the performance of a Magento website, they are important to be aware so that you can avoid downtime which may occur when websites need to diagnose and mitigate an attack that is already underway.
+While a number of these styles of attacks are not necessarily directly related to maintaining or improving the performance of an e-commerce website, they are important to be aware so that you can avoid downtime which may occur when websites need to diagnose and mitigate an attack that is already underway.

 The OWASP definitions of these attacks are below: